I've filed my appeal application, now what?

 What if I no longer want to pursue my appeal?

 If you are no longer interested in appealing your assessment you may withdraw your appeal at no charge.
-Just send a letter stating your intent to withdraw and referencing your petition number.
+Just send a letter stating your intent to withdraw and reference your application and parcel numbers.

 What if I can't make my hearing date and want to reschedule?